alces-software/metalware/docs/design/05-asset-layout.md

 generated from a `type`.
 An `asset` can then be made from the `layout`.

-The other key feature of a `layout` is its ability to automatically trigger the creation of additional assets (discussed below).
+The other key feature of a `layout` is its ability to automatically trigger the creation of sub assets (discussed below).

 # Command Changes: